October 27, 2020

 This idea could not be any truer today, and the argument is even more relevant.
 For most, perception is reality.
 If something fits our aesthetic ideal, we are more likely to gravitate towards it.
 Applying this concept to the buildings we spend our time working, shopping, and living in is more important now, than it has been in the past.

-As companies respond to the changing needs of their workforce and how to safely bring consumers back into their spaces, the emphasis on health and safety have been key initiatives.
+As companies respond to the changing needs of their workforce and how to safely bring consumers back into their spaces, the emphasis on health and safety has been a key initiative.
 Renewed focus on the importance of cleaning, disinfecting, and sanitizing are the minimum expectations consumers are bringing with them.

 In addition to heightened awareness regarding hygiene protocols, McKinsey also noted a shift in employee-employer dynamics: